-Mason Bunker is a little boy with a long medical history.
-He had surgeries for two unrelated conditions by the time he was nine months old.
-And then before he even celebrated his first birthday, his mother noticed an unusual hump on his back while giving him a bath.
+On the outside, Mason Bunker looked like a healthy little boy, but on the inside he was battling multiple medical challenges.
+He underwent surgeries for two unrelated conditions by the time he was nine months old.
+And then, before he even celebrated his first birthday, his mother Nicole noticed an unusual hump on his back while giving him a bath.

-There was one more option available: a version of the rods that, once implanted, could be lengthened as needed using external magnets.
-Rather than returning to the operating room to extend the rods, Dr. Braun could just activate the magnet during a routine office visit.
+That’s when Dr. Braun mentioned a new, innovative option – what he calls “magic rods.”
+Once implanted, the Magec Rods could be lengthened as he grows, using external magnets during a routine office visit.
 This would avoid the many return visits to the operating room and the brief hospitalizations that would follow.
-The new device had been gaining popularity in Europe, but only a few had been placed in the United States.
+The new technique had been gaining popularity in Europe, but only a few centers were offering it in the United States.

-In June 2015, Dr. Braun performed the operation on Mason, who was then five.
-The boy spent less than a week in the hospital and then went home.
-A physical therapist came to the house for about a week and a half, and Mason recovered well, gaining strength and independence.
+Mason had the Magec Rods implanted in June of 2015.
+He spent less than a week in the hospital.
+When he returned home, a physical therapist helped him regain his strength and independence.
 After that, “he was up and ready to go,” Nicole says.
 “He kept asking, ‘Can I walk more?
 I want to walk more!”